Westminster Shorter Catechism Question #1

 “The Older I grow – and I now stand upon the brink of eternity – the more comes back to me the first sentence in the Catechism which I learned as a child, and the fuller and deeper its meaning becomes: What is the chief end of man?
 To glorify God and enjoy Him forever.”

 My own faith in Christ started when I was about 20 years old.
 I don’t remember when I first found this question of the catechism, but I remember a girl asking me at a party, when I was about 22 years old, “Arnie, what is your goal in life?”
 I answered immediately, “To glorify God and enjoy Him forever.”
 She said, “no, that is a cop out, I want to know your real goal or goals?”
 I said, “that is my real goal.”
 “It is not only my goal, but also my daily desire.”

 I remember convincing this young lady, I really wanted to “glorify God!”
 Now, desiring and doing are two different things.
 I know I have failed on the way.
 But as I write this many years later, now a pastor, I can say this is still my goal and my exciting HIGH CALLING!
 I will not change.
 I trust God will forgive my failings-1 John 1:9.
-I pray He enables my efforts.
+I pray He enables and inspires my efforts-Philippians 2:13.
 I can tell all you who are reading this; nothing is more exciting!
-I have had many trials, but I have never been bored since making God and His glory my calling.
+I have had many trials, but I have never been bored, not since making God and His glory my calling.

 Oh, taste and see that the LORD is good; Blessed is the man who trusts in Him!
 Psalm 34:8 (NKJV)